dekarrin/ictiobus/docs/ictcc.md

 qualified with the package import path, such as "*crypto/x509/pkix.Name", or "github.com/dekarrin/ictiobus/fishi/syntax.AST" for example.
 The IR type may be a pointer or slice type; simply include the relevant symbols before the name.
-* The --hooks flag gives the path to a directory on disk of a Go package containing a hooks table (of type `trans.HookMap`).
+* The --hooks flag gives the path to a directory of a Go package containing a hooks table (of type `trans.HookMap`).
 This hooks table is obtained by searching for an exported var at package scope named `HooksTable`, but this name can be changed by setting --hooks-table.
 * The --hooks-table flag is optional and only needed if the package in --hooks names its hooks table variable something besides `HooksTable`.
 If so, the --hooks-table flag is how ictcc is informed of the name.